eead-csic-compbio/scripting_linux_shell/session3.md

 Note that the TAB character is encoded as '\t'.

 * **markdown** files are text files that support some simple text formatting, with headers, section, hyperlinks or bullet points.
+See this [cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to learn more.
 This course in written in this format and GitHub renders it by default.
 These files have *.md* extension.

 * **Excel** files can be on a variety of [formats](https://support.microsoft.com/en-us/office/file-formats-that-are-supported-in-excel-0943ff2c-6014-4e8d-aaea-b83d51d46247) but for the sake of this course they should be converted to CSV or TSV formats.
 A typical excel extension is *.xlsx*